 This Chicken Gloria casserole is made from scratch using fresh mushrooms, cream, garlic, sherry, and deliciously melty cheese on top.
-Total comfort!
+It's total comfort food!

-This creamy chicken casserole is often made with cream of mushroom soup, but I prefer to make the cream sauce with fresh mushrooms from scratch.
-It's not that much more effort, and the flavor payoff is worth it.
+This creamy chicken casserole is a cheesy delight that your family will request over and over.
+It's often made with cream of mushroom soup, but I prefer to make the cream sauce with fresh mushrooms from scratch without condensed soup.
+It's not that much more effort, and the flavor payoff is SO worth it!
+Trust me.

-If you want a simplified version of this recipe, check out my Creamy Sherry Chicken.
+Our kitchen thinks this creamy chicken and mushroom casserole is pretty glorious, but if you want a simplified version of this recipe, check out my Creamy Sherry Chicken!

 Can I sub the sherry for anything?

 - You could try another fortified wine such as marsala or madeira.
 If you're in a pinch, you could use a dry white wine.
 The sherry gives this dish its signature flavor, though, so I really don't recommend omitting it or subbing it for something like chicken broth.
 It just won't taste the same.

 - I don't recommend using cooking wines either.
 They tend to be too salty and don't taste as good as the real thing.

 How to make Chicken Gloria

 This is an overview with step-by-step photos.
 Full ingredients & instructions are in the recipe card below.